Admission Arrangements for the Pupils in Year

 Out of Cohort

-Parents who wish their daughter to be considered for entry to Year 8 and above via the In Year Transfer Request system, whose daughter is either ahead of her cohort or behind her cohort should write to the Headteacher outlining the reasons for the request.
-The Headteacher will then seek the views of the Governors’ Admissions Committee who will assess the request.
+Parents who wish their daughter to be considered for entry to Year 8 and above via the In Year Transfer Request system, where she is either ahead of her cohort or behind her cohort, should write to the Headteacher outlining the reasons for the request.
+The Headteacher will then seek the views of the Governors' Admissions Committee which will assess the request.
 Parents should note that a student can only request to take an In Year Transfer Test to join a specific school year group (For example Year 8 or Year 9) once.
-Therefore if a student is of school age Year 7 and applying to join the school’s Year 8 cohort a student would not be able to take an In Year Test the following year when of school age Year 8 for entry into the school’s Year 8 cohort.
+Therefore, if she is of school age Year 7 and applying to join the school's Year 8 cohort, a student would not be able to take an In Year Test the following year when of school age Year 8 for entry into the school's Year 8 cohort.

 Allocation of Places

 If there are places available in the year group for which the application was made, the school will make arrangements to test whether the child is of the required academic standard as defined on the school website.
 A place will only be offered if the testing process reveals this to be the case.
-Where fewer places are available than the number of children who meet the required academic standard, places will be allocated to the child or children who achieved the highest scores in accordance with the oversubscription criteria below.
-If no place is offered parents will be informed of their right to appeal.
+Where fewer places are available than the number of children who rheet the required academic standard, places will be allocated to the child or children who achieved the highest scores in accordance with the oversubscription criteria below.
+If no place is offered, parents will be informed of their right to appeal and the opportunity to go on the waiting list (where eligible to do so).

-In the event that more than one applicant obtains an equally high standard in the tests, priority will be allocated on the basis of the points set out below:
+In the event that more than one applicant obtains an equally high standard, meaning they share a rank position in the tests, priorhty will be allocated in the order of the points set out below:

-1. A “Looked After Child”4 or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
+A "Looked After Child "5, or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.

-2. Those living nearest to the school.
-The measurement between home and school will be determined by the straight line measurement from the designated home address5 to the designated school using computerised software.
+The student(s) living nearest to the school.
+The measurement between home and school will Ibe determined by the straight line measurement from the designated home address 6 to the designated school using computerised software.
 For applications from the same block of flats that have the same designated point, the allocation will be decided by lot.
 Where parents have shared responsibility for the girl and the girl lives with both parents for part of the week then the main residence will be determined as the address where the girl lives for the majority of the school week during term time.
 Parents may be requested to supply documentary evidence to support the address used for the application.

 Equality Act 2010